Errors And Diagnostics¶

 TeleFlow uses Microsoft.Extensions.Logging.
 Register logging through the hosting model you use:

-For enterprise deployments, route logs to your existing platform and keep update id, chat id, handler, and exception type searchable.
+For enterprise deployments, route logs to your existing platform and keep update id, update type, handler, route, method name, HTTP status, and exception type searchable.

 Detailed handler timing is collected only when LogLevel.Debug is enabled for the Telegram framework logger.
 In Debug logs TeleFlow can report handler duration, Telegram request count, Telegram request time, and handler logic time.